rvanheest-DANS-KNAW/course-scala/src/main/scala/workshop3/higher-order-functions.md

 numberOfBandC("abba")
 ```

-Looking back at this code makes you realize that your are repeating yourself a lot (violating the [DRY]-principle).
+Looking back at this code makes you realize that your are repeating yourself a lot (in violation of the [DRY]-principle).
 A great way to refactor these functions in this case is to write a **higher-order function**.

 [DRY]: https://en.wikipedia.org/wiki/Don%27t_repeat_yourself

-A higher-order function is a function that takes as its argument another function.
+A higher-order function is a function that takes other functions as arguments or returns a function as result.
 This is different
 from the functions above that just take 'normal' values as their arguments.
-A Higher-order function
-may look like this:
+A Higher-order function may look like this:

 ```scala
 def name(f: I => O): X